 Overview

-The Food Safety and Licensed Facility-Based Child Care Review Panel will examine food safety in kitchens that provide food in licensed child-care facilities across Alberta and make recommendations on how to better protect children.
+The Food Safety and Licensed Facility-Based Child Care Review Panel (review panel) examined food safety in kitchens that provide food in licensed child care facilities across Alberta and made recommendations on how to better protect children.

 This work will help strengthen the food safety system and will be instrumental in preventing future outbreaks.